jameszhan/pkm/README.md

 # Personal Knowledge Management

-PKM is django project for managing your local resources.
+PKM is a django project for managing your local resources.

 ## 鸣谢